dereulenspiegel/cbpi_hat/README.md

 ### MAX31865 modules

 The MAX31864 modules are connected via SPI and each have a different CS-Pin.
+Modules 1,2,3,5 are mounted with the upper side facing left (towards the power connector and the SD-card slot of the Raspberry Pi).
+Module 5 is flipped 180°.
+Every module connector has the first two and two last pins marked with the same markings as the module to ensure the correct orientation.

 | Modules # | GPIO CS |
 |-----------|---------|